hanegraaff/stock-advisor-software-redux/README.md

 ticker_list = TickerList.from_local_file(
             "%s/djia30.json" % (constants.APP_DATA_DIR))

-pd_strategy = PriceDispersionStrategy(
+macd_strategy = MACDCrossoverStrategyMACDCrossoverStrategy(
-            ticker_list, '2020-06', date(2020, 2, 22), 3)
+            ticker_list, date(2021, 5, 7), 0.0016, 12, 26, 9)
 ```

 The output of a strategy is a RecommendationSet object which contains the list of recommended securities and a date range indicating its valid duration.
-Each strategy is different, and some will produce recommendations that can change daily (e.g. MACD crossover strategy) while others will last much longer (e.g. Price Dispersion Strategy)
+Currently only the MACD Crossover stragegy is supported, and it's only valid for the current date

 Once a strategy is initialized, it can be executed like this. the ```display_results``` method display all intermediate data and final results to the screen, and is optional.